 What is a Scripting Language?

-A scripting language is a programming language designed for a specific purpose – to automate tasks.
+A scripting language is a programming language designed to automate tasks.
 Scripting languages are typically used for web page scripting, server-side scripting, and data parsing.
-They are also used for creating small, simple programs that only require a little memory or processing power.
+They are also used for creating small, simple programs that require little memory or processing power.

 One of the key features of scripting languages is that they are interpreted rather than compiled.
 This means that the code is executed line by line as the computer reads it.
 The advantage of this approach is that it allows developers to quickly test and modify their code without requiring a lengthy compilation process.